CenturyLinkCloud/PublicKB/Disaster Recovery/SAHA4.0 AddRemoveDisksVms.md

 **1. Safehaven Console**

 Removing a VM is much like removing a disk.
 Select the protection group and then the "Virtual Servers" tab.
-You can select the VM you wish to remove and click "Remove VM from PG" to delete it. **Note:** Your VM will not be modified.
+You can select the VM you wish to unprotect and click "Remove VM from PG" to delete it. **Note:** Your production VM will not be modified.

 At this time it is not possible to reduce the size of a protection group.